Satsujjinn/TalentScout/README.md

    - `messages`
 3. From the Atlas dashboard copy your connection string and place it in `backend/.env` as the value of `MONGODB_URI`.
 4. Start the backend after saving the `.env` file to establish the connection.
+5. Alternatively, install MongoDB locally and start it with `mongod`.
+When `MONGODB_URI` is omitted, the backend automatically connects to `mongodb://localhost:27017/talentScout`.

 Frontend (`frontend/.env.local`)
 Copy `frontend/.env.local.example` to `frontend/.env.local` and adjust values.